 Although tracking is the obvious benefit to GPS technology, telematics can also help you maintain the life of your equipment.

 Modern asset management involves programs that watch your equipment on levels a human eye is incapable of.
-GPS tracking technology not only enables personnel to locate and manage equipment efficiently, it can also report on performance.
+Heavy Equipment tracking technology not only enables personnel to locate and manage equipment efficiently, it can also report on performance.
 The software will look at metrics like:

 - Engine hours and usage